There has been an increase in the number of BMAT universities over the years.

 Oxbridge, Imperial and UCL have been using the BMAT for many years now, the other universities have adopted the test fairly recently.
 This means there is limited information available on how these medical schools use the BMAT, and what kind of scores they want.

 For many of these medical schools, applicants will be ranked on their BMAT score, or given points.
 As a result, it may seem a high BMAT score in necessary, but you will generally find the typical score needed for interview is lower than Oxbridge, Imperial and UCL.
-Let’s take a look – in this blog we will look at:
+In this blog we will look at: